Same-sex marriage (SSM) and

 "While court cases can take unexpected turns, today‚s announcement by Attorney General Rosenblum is extremely important for everyone who supports the civil rights and civil liberties of all Oregonians."
 5

 Rummell v.
-Kitzhaber should be an interesting case.
+Kitzhaber was an interesting case.
 The plaintiffs are all pro-marriage equality; the defendant is Governor John Kitzhaber who is a Democrat and is presumably pro-marriage equality; the Attorney General Ellen Rosenblum is a Democrat and has stated that the ban on SSM is indefensible.

-This case is based on the usual argument heard in previous trials in District Courts: that the state laws and/or constitutional amendment that bans marriage for same-sex couples is unconstitutional because it violates the equal protection clause of the 14th Amendment to the U.S. Constitution.
+This case is based on the usual argument heard in previous trials in U.S. District Courts in other states: that the state laws and/or constitutional amendment that bans marriage for same-sex couples is unconstitutional because it violates the equal protection clause of the 14th Amendment to the U.S. Constitution.
 This same argument was also successfully used to legalize interracial marriages across the country in 1967 during the famous case Loving v.
 Virginia.

 2014-JAN to MAR: Further developments:

-- 2014-FEB: The Friends of Religious Freedom Committee are sponsoring the citizen initiative that would give businesses the freedom to discriminate against potential same-sex customers who are arranging their marriage.
-The Committee has a conflict with the Attorney General's office.
-They disagree about the caption and other paragraphs in the initiative.
+2014-FEB: The Friends of Religious Freedom Committee are sponsoring the citizen initiative that would give businesses the freedom to discriminate against potential same-sex customers who are arranging their marriage.
+The Committee disagreed with the Attorney General's office about the caption and other paragraphs in the initiative.
 For example:

 - The Attorney General's office selected the following caption: "Exempts religious opposition to same-sex marriage/civil union/domestic partnership from penalties for discrimination."

-- The Committee recommends: "Protects persons choosing non-participation in same-sex ceremonies based on conscience or religious belief from penalization."
+The Committee recommended: "Protects persons choosing non-participation in same-sex ceremonies based on conscience or religious belief from penalization."
 3

 "Paul Rummell, Benjamin West, Lisa Chickadonz, Christine Tanner, and Basic Rights Education Fund respectfully request that this Court enter summary judgment declaring Article XV, section 5a,